• Skip to primary navigation

 • Panko breadcrumbs.
 Regular breadcrumbs work too — just check the ingredients to ensure they're vegan.

 • Olive oil.
+This adds some moisture to the loaf.
 Leave this out for an oil-free version.

 • Tomato paste.